axaysd/portfolioagent5/README.md

 # 📊 Portfolio Management Assistant

-Built this tool (POC) for an investment firm client that sell model portfolios for easier and smarter onboarding of assets.
+Prototype of an AI driven portfolio onboarding workflow built for an investment management client to streamline model portfolio setup, tagging, and validation.
+Designed to demonstrate how agentic systems can automate multi step portfolio operations with high reliability.

 ## ✨ Features